Fibered Categories a la Jean Benabou

-Typically, for $P_{\B} = \partial_1 : \B^{\two} \to \B$, the fundamental fibration for a category $\B$ with pullbacks, we do not know how to choose pullbacks in a functorial way.
-Of course, condition (1) is always easy to achieve but the problem is condition (2) as how should one choose canonical pullbacks in a way that they are closed under composition?
+Typically, for $P_{\B} = \partial_1 : \B^{\two} \to \B$, the {\bf fundamental fibration} for a category $\B$ with pullbacks, we do not know how to choose pullbacks in a functorial way, i.e.\ that $\Cart(\id,X) = \id_X$ and $\Cart(u{\circ}v,X) = \Cart(u,X) \circ \Cart(v,u^*X)$.
+Of course, the first condition is easy to achieve but the problem is the second condition since in general one does not know how to choose pullbacks in such a way that they are closed under composition.

 But, nevertheless, often such a functorial choice of cartesian liftings is possible in particular situations.